jiaohehu/NPreview/DOC-diagram.md

 folding a paper along an existing line that is traveled between the last two points.

-Aside from relative points, path expression can also include "offsets".
-An offset allows you to do "psudo translation" for the points of the same path.
-For example, if were to draw one horizontal line and one vertical line that meets at (10,0) such as the following.
+Path expression can also include "offsets".
+An offset is expressed as <x,y>.
+The presence of them will not cause a real points to be inserted into the path.
+Rather, it serves to provide an "offset" such that all future points will be computed as relative to this offset.
+For example, let's suppose we have the following two draw line program.

     drawline (10,0) (15,0)
     drawline (10,0) (10,5)

-You can do that using the offset as follows.
+However, by using "offsets" we can rewrite them as follows.

     drawline <10,0> (0,0) (5,0)
     drawline <10,0> (0,0) (0,5)

-The offset <10,0> is to set it so that the all future points will be considered an offset to the point that is (10,0).
+Here, <10,0> are considered an offset.
+An offset <10,0> is to set it so that the all future points will be considered an offset to the point that is (10,0).
 Thus, the point of (0,0) is considered as (10,0), and (5,0) is considered (15,0).
 The offset always appears between a set of angle brackets.
 The first number is the offset in the horizontal direction, and the second one in vertical direction.

-The offset is only going to be valid for the current path.
-It will affect all future points after it.
+The offset is only going to be valid for the current path, and it only takes affect after it is encountered, and will only affect the points that follow it.
 Thus, if you have placed an offset in the middle of two points, such as the following, then the first point is to be considered as (0,0) while the second one as (15,0).

     drawline (0,0) <10,0> (5,0)

-If two offset appears in a path expression, then the second offset is considered to be offset to the first.
+Offsets are also accumulative.
+Thus, if two offset appears in a path expression, then the second offset is considered to be offset to the first.
 This allows you to construct more points simply by moving offsets.
 For example, you can construct a path with four points (11,0), (12,0), (13,0) and (14,0) as follows.

     drawline <11,0> (0,0) <1,0> (0,0) <1,0> (0,0) <1,0> (0,0)

-The 'cycle' keyword will introduce two points to the path: a duplicate point that is the same as the first point, and an additional 'cycle' point.
-The 'cycle' point can be compared to the 'z' operator of a SVG d attribute.
-In addition, the encounter of a  'cycle' is also to terminate all future coordinates processing.
+The 'cycle' point, when encountered, will introduce two new points to the path: a duplicate point that is the same as the first point, and an additional 'cycle' point.
+The 'cycle' point can be compared to a 'z' operator of a SVG d attribute.
+For this reason, when a 'cycle' point is encountered, all addition points after the cycle point are ignored.

-On the other hand, if a 'movept' operator is encountered, such as '@(2,3)', then it means that the current polyline be terminated and a new polyline started, with the first point assumed to be (2,3).
-This is essentially a 'M' operator in the 'path' element of the SVG.
-However, when generating MetaPost or SVG outputs, the entire path will be broken down into two separate paths.
-This translates to two 'draw' operation in MetaPost, and two <path> elements in SVG.
+    drawline (0,0) (1,2) (3,4) cycle

+A 'move' point allows an existing path to be broken into multiple line segment.
+It always takes the form of @(x,y).

+    drawline (0,0) (2,3) @(4,5) (6,7)

 In the following example there will be two distinct polylines: one goes from (0,0) to (2,3) and the other goes from (4,5) to (6,7).

-    drawline (0,0) (2,3) @(4,5) (6,7)

-Note that the new "movept" point will share the same "offset" as all the other coordinate points in the path expression.
+When generating MetaPost output, the entire path will be broken down into two separate "draw" commands.
+For SVG, two <path> elements will be generated.
+Note that a "move" point will still be affected by the current settings of the "offset" as all the other coordinate points in the path expression.

 ## Path functions